marbaret/korean-anki-decks/README.md

 ## License

 This project is licensed under <strong>Creative Commons Attribution 4.0 International (CC BY 4.0)</strong>.

-You are free to:

-* Share — copy and redistribute the material in any medium or format
-* Adapt — remix, transform, and build upon the material

-Under the following condition:

-* <strong>Attribution</strong> — you must give appropriate credit.

 See the <code>LICENSE</code> file for full details.